 Navigating Your Computer: The Command Line

-The command line (or "terminal") can look a bit scary at first—it’s that black window with blinking text you always see in hacker movies.
+The command line (or "terminal") can look a bit scary at first, it's that black window with blinking text you always see in hacker movies.
 In reality, it's just a powerful, direct way to talk to your computer.
 You'll use it for essential tasks like running your code, installing new software packages, and interacting with Git.

 You don't need to become a wizard overnight.
 Just learning a few basic commands will make you a much more efficient and capable developer.
 It's a fundamental skill that truly separates the hobbyists from the pros.